 1 teaspoon hot sauce, such as Frank's Red Hot

 1 tablespoon extra-virgin olive oil

 Adjust oven rack to middle position and preheat oven to 450°F. In a medium saucepan, cover potatoes with cold salted water and bring to a boil over high heat.
 Reduce to a simmer and cook until barely tender, about 5 minutes after coming to a boil.
 Drain potatoes in a colander and let drain for 2 minutes.

-While potatoes drain, heat 2 tablespoon vegetable or canola oil in a medium non-stick or cast iron skillet over high heat until shimmering.
+While potatoes drain, heat 2 tablespoons vegetable or canola oil in a medium non-stick or cast iron skillet over high heat until shimmering.
 Add potatoes, season with salt and pepper and cook, stirring and tossing occasionally, until well-browned on most sides, about 5 minutes.
-Add remaining vegetable or canola oil, brussels sprouts, and kale leaves and cook, folding occasionally, until kale and sprouts are starting to wilt.
-Add onions and continue to cook, stirring and folding occasionally, until all vegetables are softened and starting to crisp.
+Add remaining vegetable or canola oil, brussels sprouts, and kale leaves and cook, folding occasionally, until kale and sprouts are starting to wilt, about 2 minutes.
+Add onions and continue to cook, stirring and folding occasionally, until all vegetables are softened and starting to crisp, about 8 minutes.
 Stir in hot sauce and half of parsley, season to taste with salt and pepper, and remove from heat.

 Make two wells in the vegetables and drizzle each with a few drops of olive oil.
 Add 1 egg to each.
 Sprinkle with salt and pepper and drizzle with remaining olive oil.
 Transfer to oven and cook until eggs are barely set, about 4 minutes.
 Sprinkle with remaining parsley and serve immediately.

 This Recipe Appears In